Trump says he is DOJ Jan. 6 grand jury investigation target

-Former President Donald Trump says he received a letter from special counsel Jack Smith stating that he is the target of a January 6 grand jury investigation on Tuesday.
+Former President Trump says he received a letter from Special Counsel Jack Smith stating that he is the target of a Jan.
+6 grand jury investigation on Tuesday.

-Trump says he initially received the letter on Sunday and said he expects to face both an arrest an indictment.
+Trump said he initially received the letter on Sunday and said he expects to face both an arrest and indictment.

+A government source with direct knowledge of the situation also told Fox News that Smith’s office sent Trump a target letter.

 "Deranged Jack Smith, prosecutor with Joe Biden's DOJ, sent a letter (again it was a Sunday night!) stating that I am the TARGET of the January 6th Grand Jury Investigation, and giving me a very short four days to report to the Grand Jury, which almost always means an arrest an indictment," Trump wrote on Truth Social.